- What do I need to know about pain control?

 - Ask your doctor if you can take a mild stimulant such as caffeine during the day.

-- If drowsiness is bad or if it suddenly begins to be a problem after you have been taking opioids for a while, call your doctor or nurse right away.
+- If drowsiness is bad or if it suddenly starts to be a problem after you’ve been taking opioids for a while, call your doctor or nurse right away.

 After checking with your doctor or nurse, try the following to prevent constipation: